Tamilvanan1/chatimport/README.md

 Request Body (form-data):
 file: .xl (Excel file)

+In the Excel sheet, please add the fields: sender, receiver, and message. user1	user2	Hello there! tamil	john	Hey, what's up? admin	empployee	Welcome!

 ⚙️ Database Configuration
 🔧 Use your own local database credentials in the configuration file (e.g. db.js, or config.js) to connect to the database.